IBM/oms-convey-integration/README.md

 7. A Fulfillment Manager can use Order Hub to verify the order status for the last mile (stamped on the shipment container).
 A Fulfillment Manager can also log into the Convey user interface to get more details for all order shipments and statuses.

 ## Order process
 When an Order in IBM Sterling Order Management is released to a store for shipping or delivery fulfillment methods, it goes through a process of pick/pack activities.
 After the packing is complete, a print label is generated.
 The assigned carrier confirms the shipping and a manifest is created.
-WHen the shipment is confirmed, the carrier picks up the packages.
+When the shipment is confirmed, the carrier picks up the packages.

 To track the packages in an external system, Sterling Order Management can publish the order data to the external system when shipment is packed and tracking number from the carrier is stamped on the shipment.
 The data is transferred through a REST API call by using the `createOrder` API that is provided by the external system.